gogins/csound-webserver-opcodes/README.md

 # webserver_create

 `webserver_create` - Creates and runs an instance of the internal Web server embedded into the Csound performance.
+This is a _local_ Web server that always runs on `localhost`.
+That is because audio input and output are via Csound and not via WebAudio, and for reasons of security.
+These limitations may change in future versions.

 ## Description

 Creates an instance an instance of the internal Web server embedded into the Csound performance.
-The embedded Web server can serve any resources located in its base URI.
+The embedded Web server, which runs on `localhost`, can serve any resources located in its base directory, as well as remote resources.

 ## Syntax
 ```
-i_webserver_handle webserver_create S_base_uri [, i_port [, i_diagnostics_enabled]]
+i_webserver_handle webserver_create S_base_directory [, i_port [, i_diagnostics_enabled]]

 ```
 ## Initialization

-*S_base_uri* - The base URI of the embedded Web server.
-Any resources made available by the Web server must be relative to this base URI.
+*S_base_directory* - The base direcctory of the embedded Web server.
+Any local resources made available by the Web server must be relative to this base directory.

 *i_port* - The number of a port on `localhost` that the internal Web server will listen on.
 Usually 8080 will work.